 He has been a Fellow of Higher Education Academy (FHEA) since 2007 and supervised many postgraduate studies for the degrees of MSc, MD and PhD.

 Dr Bayraktutan is the Chief investigator of the Dunhill Medical Trust EPC study investigating the specific effect of ageing on the circulatory level and functional aspects of endothelial progenitor cells as well as the diagnostic and prognostic value of endothelial progenitor cells in elderly patients with lacunar or cortical stroke.

 Find out more:

-Neuroscience, cell biology, stem cells, endothelial progenitor cells, regenerative medicine, cell-based therapeutics, clinical biomarkers, blood-brain barrier pathophysiology, stroke, endothelial function, vascular dysfunction, vascular risk factors, cytoskeleton, vasculoprotection, ageing, apoptosis, exercise, novel therapeutics, hypothermia, oxidative stress, anti-oxidants, experimental models of human disease and molecular biology.
+Neuroscience, neurodegeneration, cell biology, stem cells, endothelial progenitor cells, regenerative medicine, cell-based therapeutics, clinical biomarkers, blood-brain barrier pathophysiology, stroke, endothelial function, vascular dysfunction, cytoskeleton, neurovascular protection, ageing, apoptosis, novel therapeutics, hypothermia, oxidative stress, experimental models of human disease and molecular biology.

-· Identification and application of novel therapeutics for vascular conditions
+· Identification and application of novel therapeutics for neurovascular conditions

 · Clinical biomarkers

 · Pioneering in vitro models of human cerebral disease

 ALWJWAJ, M, ABDULKADIR, RR and BAYRAKTUTAN, U, 2021.
 The secretome of endothelial progenitor cells: a potential therapeutic strategy for ischemic stroke Neural Regeneration Research.
 16(8), 1483-1489 ABDULKADIR, RR and BAYRAKTUTAN, U, 2020.
 Urokinase Plasminogen Activator: A Potential Thrombolytic Agent for Ischaemic Stroke Cellular and Molecular Neurobiology.
 40, 347-355